MundoAndino Home : Andes Argentina Guide at MundoAndino

 Dorado in Popular Culture

-The dorado appears in the game Animal Crossing as well as the NDS game [[Animal Crossing: Wild World]] as an extremely rare fish, with the Coelacanth being the rarest.
+The dorado is featured in the GCN game Animal Crossing as well as its two sequels, the NDS game [[Animal Crossing: Wild World]] and the Wii game [[Animal Crossing: City Folk]] as an extremely rare fish.

 External links